jaxdb/jaxdb/ddlx/README.md

 ### Introduction

-**DDLx** is a vendor-agnostic, SQL-92 and SQL-99 compliant, XSD used to create SQL Schemas in XML.
-Based on the CohesionFirst™ approach, the [DDLx Schema][ddlx.xsd] utilizes the full power of XML Schema Validation and provides a cohesive structured model for the creation of SQL Schemas.
+**DDLx** is a XML definition of the DDL specification.
+It is a vendor-agnostic, SQL compliant XSD used to create SQL Schemas in XML.
+The [DDLx Schema][ddlx.xsd] utilizes the power of XML Schema Validation to provides a cohesive structured model for the creation of SQL Schemas.

 ### Why **DDLx**?

-**DDLx** can also be used with [**jSQL**][jsql], an advanced, cohesive and lightweight ORM layer that sits on top of JDBC.
+**DDLx** can also be used with [**jSQL**][jsql], an advanced, cohesive and lightweight ORM approach.

 #### CohesionFirst™